 Media credential applications are now open.
 If you are covering a specific team, please do not apply until the team is officially announced.

 FCSports works with the media relations directors of the participating schools to review the list of applicants for bowl game credentials.
-First priority will be given to outlets which regularly cover FCSports or one of the participants.
+First priority will be given to outlets which regularly cover FCSports or one of the participating schools.

-Media members who have been approved may pick up their credentials during media registration at the media hotel during bowl week or at Media Will Call on game day.
+Media members who have been approved may pick up their credentials during Media Registration at the Media Hotel (Rosen Plaza) during bowl week or at Media Will Call on gameday.
 No credentials will be mailed.

 To obtain your media credential you must: